nbhusare/JMH-Refresher/README.md

 ## Why JMH?
 - JMH stands for **Java Microbenchmarking Harness**
 - It enables benchmarking and profiling of Java or other languages targeting JVM
-- It is specifically designed for microbenchmarking - precise measurement of the performance of methods and small code snippets
+- It is specifically designed for micro benchmarking - precise measurement of the performance of methods and small code snippets
-- It allows customization of benchmarking process using features like Benchmark modes, states, blackhole...etc.
+- It allows customization of the benchmarking process using features like Benchmark modes, states, blackhole...etc.

 ## Setup
 #Gradle